Hong Kong editors accused of rebellion, US criticizes raid - ExBulletin

 Hong Kong editors accused of rebellion, US criticizes raid

-Two former editors of a pro-democracy news newspaper in Hong Kong have been charged with rebellion and denied parole

-HONG KONG – Two former editors of a pro-democracy online newspaper in Hong Kong have been charged with rebellion and denied parole on Thursday, a day after one of the city’s last critical voices said it would cease operations after a police raid on the city. office and seven arrests.
+HONG KONG (AP) Two former editors of a pro-democracy online newspaper in Hong Kong have been charged with rebellion and denied parole on Thursday, a day after one of the city’s last critical voices said it would cease operations. following a police raid on its offices and seven arrests.

-Hong Kong leader Carrie Lam defended the Stand News raid amid a wider crackdown on dissent in the semi-autonomous city, telling reporters that “inciting other people … can not be forgiven under the guise of news reporting.”
+Hong Kong leader Carrie Lam defended the Stand News raid amid a wider crackdown on dissent in the semi-autonomous city, telling reporters that “inciting other people” could not be forgiven under the guise of news reporting.

 US Secretary of State Anthony Blinken has called on Hong Kong authorities to release the detainees, and Canadian Foreign Minister Melanie Joly said her country was deeply concerned about the arrests, which included singer Denise Ho, a citizen and activist.
 Canadian.